Bushido-brown/My-Portfolio2/README.md

 ## Built With

-- HTML & CSS and FIGMA
+- HTML, CSS, FIGMA, JavaScript

 ## Live Demo (if available)